lduvvuri/Placement-Management/README.md

 # Placement-Management
-An Asp.NET web portal designed and developed at KMIT for the use of the Placement administrator, current students and companies visiting campus.
+An Asp.NET web portal designed and developed for the use of the Placement administrator, current students and companies visiting campus.
 Three user roles are defined respectively with their separate logins.

 #Company Login